yulab2021/TandemMod/README.md

 multi_to_single_fast5 -i data/guppy -s data/guppy_single -t 40 --recursive
 ```
 #### Resquiggle
+The re-squiggle algorithm is the basis for the Tombo framework.
+The re-squiggle algorithm takes as input a read file (in FAST5 format) containing raw signal and associated base calls.
+The base calls are mapped to a genome or transcriptome reference and then the raw signal is assigned to the reference sequence based on an expected current level model.
 ```
 tombo resquiggle --overwrite --basecall-group Basecall_1D_001 data/guppy_single  data/reference_transcripts.fasta --processes 40 --fit-global-scale --include-event-stdev
 ```